ettore9x9/ros-sr/README.md

  1. Phase 1:
     - The robot starts in the E location of the environment.
     - The robot waits for information about the environment.
-    - The robot builds the toplogical map of the environment.
+    - The robot builds the topological map of the environment.
  2. Phase 2:
     - The robot moves through locations following a surveillance policy.
     - For moving to a new location, the robot must plan a path and control its position.
     - When the battery is low, the robot goes to the E location and waits for recharging.
-    - If a room has not been visited for a certain time, it becomes urgent.
+    - If a room has not been visited for some time, it becomes urgent.

 ### Environment ###